Get 5% of discount using the code

 One option is to go through popular South Korean SIM providers like SK Telecom, KT, and LG U+.

-However, using a Holafly eSIM alternative is the best way to connect to the internet in South Korea.
+However, buying an eSIM online with Holafly is the best alternative to connecting to the Internet in South Korea.
 Besides an easy purchase process, you can enjoy unlimited data wherever you are.

 Plus, Holafly’s virtual SIMs are easy to activate.
 Say goodbye to fumbling around with small cards just to get connected.